delftswa/delftswa.github.io/chapter/main.md

 The general workflow of committing code is as follows:

 0. Make sure you have signed the [Typesafe CLA](www.typesafe.com/contribute/cla), if not, sign it online.
-1. An issue should be made on Github, explaining what you want to fix or implement, this helps to tell others in the project what you are working on.
+1. An issue should be made on GitHub, explaining what you want to fix or implement, this helps to tell others in the project what you are working on.
 2. You write code locally, while observing the [standardisation guidelines](https://www.playframework.com/documentation/2.3.x/Guidelines#Pull-Request-Requirements).
 You commit to a local branch with a meaningful name.
 3. As a general rule, every piece of code that is added must be accompanied by test code.
 Almost every PR we analysed (that provides contributions to major parts of Play) and that is merged, contained test code.